cessda/cessda.guidelines.public/platform/rate-limiting-with-haproxy.md

 This table stores entries for 10 seconds before expiry.

-Combined with the third line this causes an IP that makes more than 10 requests in 10 seconds to receive HTTP 429 status codes.
+Combined with the third line this causes an IP address that makes more than 10 requests in 10 seconds to receive HTTP 429 status codes.

 ## Configuring Kubernetes